 Want to build your dream home in Ghana?
 Litigation-free registered land available for immediate development.
 Stunning views.
-Quick sale.
+Quick sale or exchange for farmland with a house outside Accra.
 Grab a piece of paradise while you still can.

-Situated less than an hour’s drive inland of Accra, the green and breezy hills of Adamorobe (more popularly known as “Aburi South”) have long been a choice destination for local day trippers, as well as expatriates wanting to live or hang out in a relatively cool malaria-free part of town.
+Situated less than an hour’s drive inland of Accra, the green and breezy hills of Adamorobe (more popularly known as “Aburi South”) has long been a choice destination for local day-trippers, as well as expatriates wanting to live or hang out in a relatively cool malaria-free part of town.

 But, if you’re anything like me, you’ll want to avoid the conformity of gated community living, preferring instead to create your own mark on the virgin landscape.
 So, imagine for a moment… fashioning your own dream home in Ghana, strategically placed atop a hillside of splendid views, overlooking said gated community and the sprawling townships beyond.

 Your Dream Home in South Aburi

 Legend has it that “a hunter once came to this place that is now Adamorobe.
 He found the environment rich in animals for hunting and plants for consumption, especially pineapples, ‘aborɔbɔ’ in Akan.
 He decided to settle there and referred to his settlement as ‘medan m’aborɔbɛ’, meaning ‘I depend on my pineapples.'”
 But although the plural of ‘aborɔbɛ’ should be ‘morɔbɛ’, the name stuck anyway, and a new settlement was born.